 A Wrong Diagnosis Leading to Complicated Treatments

-In some cases, doctors mistake obvious symptoms for something severe and perform unnecessary surgical interventions on people under their care by making incorrect diagnoses.
+Doctors sometimes mistake obvious symptoms for something severe and perform unnecessary surgical interventions on people under their care by making incorrect diagnoses.

 Typically, misdiagnosis occurs due to rushed doctors who don’t have enough time with their patients, so they make assumptions about the nature of the problem without adequately investigating all possible causes.